 Portfolio management of change

-Change initiatives are essentially projects that require employees and sometimes customers to adopt new ways of doing things.
-Whether it’s adapting to a new system interface, understanding a new product, or following a revised company policy, these initiatives all involve behavioral changes.
+Change initiatives are essentially projects that require employees—and in some cases, customers—to adapt to new processes, tools, or behaviors.
+Whether it involves adopting a new system interface, understanding a new product, or adhering to a revised company policy, these initiatives necessitate behavioral changes.
+However, the challenge lies in the fact that these initiatives often cut across multiple departments within an organization.

 However, here’s the challenge: these change initiatives often affect multiple departments within an organization.
 For example, a new IT system rollout impacts the IT department but also influences how other departments work.
 A new HR policy influences the entire organization, while changes in a product’s features affect the marketing, sales, and customer support teams.